kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

 Other components that can be substituted are
 * Main System ROM, and character generator ROM support 27128, 27256, 27512, or 28256
-* An [Alternate Main Clock](./FEATURES.md#alternate-main-clock) provides support support for a modern Can Crystal oscillator, rather than traditional discrete crystal circuit.
+* An [Alternate Main Clock](./FEATURES.md#alternate-main-clock) provides support for a modern Can Crystal oscillator, rather than traditional discrete crystal circuit.
+* A [SUPERMEM] memory addition

 The PCB has clear instructions for components considered (Optional).
 If you don't need a feature or wish to install it latter you can simply exclude it.
 Note however the components are included in the BOM